 To determine the best number of n_clusters we will use the “elbow method.”
 That is, the point in the plot where there are diminishing returns for the added complexity of more clusters.
 From Figure 4.x, we can see that there are rapid decreases in mean inertia from n_clusters 1 to 3.
 After n_clusters equals 3, the decreases in mean inertia seem to become less rapid and the decreases in inertia may not be worth the added complexity of adding additional clusters.
 Thus, the appropriate number of n_clusters in this situation is 3.

-Discuss x: Now that we know the best value for n_clusters, how might we improve upon this model?

-Answer: We can improve upon this model by using a dimensionality reduction technique prior to building the k-Means model.

 However, if the data has too many dimensions, the k-Means algorithm can fall subject to the curse of dimensionality by inflated Euclidean distances and subsequent erroneous results.
 Thus, before fitting a k-Means model, using a dimension reduction strategy is encouraged.

 Reducing the number of dimensions helps to eliminate multicollinearity and decreases the time to fit the model.
 Principal component analysis (PCA) is a common method to reduce the number of dimensions by discovering a set of underlying linear variables in the data.

+Discuss x: Now that we know the best value for n_clusters, how might we improve upon this model?

+Answer: We can improve upon this model by using a dimensionality reduction technique prior to building the k-Means model.

 Principal Component Analysis (PCA)